 During Semester Four of the Leading Teacher Program, you will submit a formal application for admittance to the Professional Educator Certification Track (PECT).
 While in the PECT, you will focus more specifically on your area of certification.
 The process of formally applying provides you with the opportunity to gain an understanding of presenting your professional credentials as part of a professional community.
 Additionally, the sophomore gateway serves as ongoing assessment of the Leading Teacher Program.

-If you have not passed an assessment of basic skills currently required by the Commonwealth of PA, or are not exempt through the SAT/ACT policy, then you need to see Mr. Michael Dolinger immediately.
+Basic Skills Assessment.
+You need to demonstrate successful passing of an assessment of basic skills, per PDE requirements.
+There are multiple options for meeting this requirement.
+If you have not passed an assessment of basic skills currently required by the Commonwealth of PA, or are not exempt through the SAT/ACT policy, then you need to see your advisor immediately.

-For K-12 certification area BCIT or Latin, you are encouraged to demonstrate a passing score on the Fundamental Subjects: Content Knowledge exam by ETS, but it is required at time of certification.
+For K-12 certification (Latin), you are encouraged to demonstrate a passing score on the Fundamental Subjects: Content Knowledge exam by ETS.
+It is not required for the Sophomore Gateway, but it is required at time of certification.

 Submitted applications will automatically go to Student and Academic Services.
 Please be sure to print a copy for your own records.

-The LTP Director and program directors will review each application with the academic advisors to make a determination of admittance into the Professional Educator Certification Track (PECT).
+Each program director, along with the LTP Director, will review each application with the academic advisors to make a determination of admittance into the Professional Educator Certification Track (PECT).
 Letters will be sent from the admitting PECT either admitting you into the PECT or stating the deficiencies in your application.
 If deficiencies are found in meeting the requirements for admission into the PECT, you must meet with your academic advisor.
 After reviewing your situation, you will be provided with a process for responding to the deficiencies in your application.

-In addition, you will need to submit Act 33, Act 34, and Act 114 Clearances, as well as a current TB test, for the current academic year.
-No later than the first day of classes, you will need to present copies of these clearances to Cindy Cafaro in Student and Academic Services in 214 Canevin Hall.
+In addition, you will need to submit Act 33, Act 34, and Act 114 Clearances, as well as an updated TB test, for the current academic year.
+No later than the first day of classes, you will need to present copies of these clearances to Cindy Cafaro in Student and Academic Services, 214 Canevin Hall.
 These clearances will be good for one year from date of issuance (not application).
 If these clearances are not on file by the first day of classes, you will not be permitted to start fall classes.
 Everyone must submit clearances by this date.

 If you have any questions about the process or about your eligibility to apply for admission to the Professional Educator Certification Track, you should contact the appropriate program director.